 How Including Your Kids Can Be a Gift to Yourself

 Parenting is hard work.
 If most parents could ask for anything, it would be a break.
 But you'd be surprised at how good it feels to include your kids even more in your life.
 Teaching your kids valuable skills and letting them help you may just be the ticket to getting that break you so desire.

 Bedtime Is a Battle: How to Get Your Kids to Go to Sleep

 Have you ever battled with your children at bedtime?
 I bet you have.
 Find out what you can do to help.

+Is it bad to bribe your kids?
 It's a common belief that bribes are a bad idea, used only by desperate parents.
 But used correctly in the form of positive reinforcement, this parenting strategy can help children learn what's expected of them and become compliant with parental instructions.